 However, itching can be a symptom of a liver condition called intrahepatic cholestasis of pregnancy (ICP), also known as obstetric cholestasis (OC).

 ICP needs medical attention.
-It affects 1 in 140 pregnant women in the UK, around 5,500 a year.
+It affects 1 in 140 pregnant women in the UK.

 Wearing loose clothes may help prevent itching, as your clothes are less likely to rub against your skin and cause irritation.